-The Chase credit card credit score requirement is “good” or “excellent”, depending on the card.
-Most Chase cards require at least good credit, including the Amazon.com Credit Card, the Chase Freedom Flex℠ card, and the Ink Business cards.
+The Chase credit card credit score requirement is "good" (a score of 700, at a minimum) or "excellent" (a score of 750, at a minimum), depending on the card.
+Most Chase cards require at least good credit (a score of 700+), including the Amazon.com Credit Card, the Chase Freedom Flex℠ card, and the Ink Business cards.
 There are also several Chase credit cards that require excellent credit, including the Chase Sapphire Reserve® card.
 Chase does not offer credit cards for fair credit or lower credit scores at this time.

 It is possible to get approved for a Chase credit card with a credit score lower than 700.
 Your chances are best if you have a high income and not much debt.
 Chase also looks at your employment status, housing information, credit history, payment history and more.
 These factors, combined with your credit score, will ultimately determine your creditworthiness.
 But the higher your credit score is above 700, the better your Chase credit card approval odds will be.